hyneho/kafka/clients/src/main/resources/common/message/README.md

 Note that tagged fields can only be added to "flexible" message versions.

+**Default Value Handling for Tagged Fields**

+In Kafka's serialization mechanism, when a tagged field is present, it may be omitted from the serialized message if all of its associated fields are equal to their default values.
+This behavior helps to optimize message size by avoiding the transmission of redundant data.

+* Explicit Defaults: If a tagged field has explicit default values declared for all of its subfields, it will not be serialized if these fields match their default values.
+* Implicit Defaults: If a tagged field does not declare explicit defaults for all of its subfields, the fields without explicit defaults are treated according to the defined schema.
+  This can potentially result in the serialization of the tagged field, even when its subfields contain values that would typically be considered as defaults.

+As of version 3.9.0, this behavior has been clarified, and further enhancements to the API design may be proposed to improve the handling of default values in nested tagged fields.

 Flexible Versions
 -----------------
 Kafka serialization has been improved over time to be more flexible and